-UK Release Date – TBC
+UK Release Date TBC

-The plot itself jumps between different time periods as it’s explained that before being caught Father Christmas had been out slaying on the same night for many years.
+The plot itself jumps between different time periods as it’s explained that before being caught ‘Father Christmas’ had been out slaying on the same night for many years.
 The grizzled ex-cop who stopped him and a new fresh faced detective must figure out what his motives are before he can strike again.
 Or so you’d think.
-Most of the time they sit around drinking coffee out of the same plastic cup waiting for someone to be murdered.
+Most of the time they just sit around drinking coffee out of the same plastic cups waiting for someone to be murdered.
 Despite the possibilities of a story in which crimes span between 1998 to 2011 and beyond they never really develop any of the heroes or the villain himself.
 He just shows up and gives a mildly threatening ‘ho ho ho’ before going to work with an axe.
-Beyond the Santa-suit it’s hard to see what the real connection with the holiday is.
+Beyond the Santa-suit it’s never clear what the real connection with the holiday is.
 There are a lot of simple tropes here but nothing is capitalised on.